 So you want to learn to defend yourself.
 But what do you call success?
-You may survive an assault, but at the cost of sustaining debilitating injuries in training, an early death or fending off a jail sentence for excessive use of force?
+You may survive an assault, but at the cost of sustaining debilitating injuries in training, an early death from bad health or fending off a jail sentence for excessive use of force?
 Crucial question: is it possible to learn self defense without any collateral damage?
 That is what most people really want.

 Explore the Options